Shopping Cart

 The Madness of George III was one of Royal National Theatre of Britain's top 100 plays of the 20th century.

-The Madness of George III premiered in 1991 at the National Theatre in London and went on to become an international theatrical sensation and an award-winning film.
+The Madness of George III premiered in 1991 at the National Theatre in London and went on to become an international theatrical sensation and was adapted into an Oscar-winning film.

 What people say: